 2 tbsp fresh lemon juice

 Crust: In bowl, combine graham cracker crumbs, butter and sugar.
-Press on to bottom of 9-inch (2.5 L) springform pan.
+Lightly grease bottom and sides of 9-inch (2.5 L) springform pan, then lightly press graham cracker mixture on to bottom of pan.
 Chill in fridge.

-In bowl and using electric mixer, beat cream cheese until fluffy.
+In standing mixer or using a hand electric mixer, beat cream cheese until fluffy.
 One at a time, beat in eggs.
 Beat in sugar, lemon rind and juice until smooth.
 Stir in sour cream.
 Pour into chilled crust.
 Bake about 35 to 40 minutes or until puffed around edges but still slightly jiggly at centre.
 Meanwhile, prepare topping.

 Topping: In bowl, combine sour cream, sugar and lemon juice.
 Spread mixture evenly over hot baked cheesecake.
 Return to oven; bake 5 minutes more.

 Cool cheesecake to room temperature on wire rack.
 Refrigerate overnight.
-Serve with fresh berries, poached fruit or top with berry glaze.
+Serve with fresh berries, poached fruit or fruit compote – or au naturel.

 Makes 10 servings.